huggingface/transformers/docs/source/model_sharing.rst

 Basic steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to upload a model, you'll need to first create a git repo; which will then be pushed to our remote, allowing users to clone it and you to push to it.
+In order to upload a model, you'll need to first create a git repo.
+This repo will live on the model hub, allowing users to clone it and you (and your organization members) to push to it.

 To create a repo: